 8. Celebrate Unsilent Night in Washington Square Park

-If you’re looking for an event that is a little more arty and quirky, then you may be keen to participate in New York City’s Unsilent Night, which is the brainchild of composer Phil Kline.
+If you’re looking for cool things to do that are a little more arty and quirky, then you may be keen to participate in New York City’s Unsilent Night, which is the brainchild of composer Phil Kline.

 Participants usually meet at Washington Square arch, armed with a boombox or smartphone, and they all play four chosen tracks of music simultaneously while walking through the streets of the city.
 Unsilent Night usually lasts about 45 minutes and ends at Tompkins Square Park.